1j01/jspaint/README.md

 * After adding text, save as SVG or HTML with selectable text
 * <kbd>Alt</kbd> as a shortcut for the eyedropper, as long as it doesn't conflict with keyboard navigation of menus
 * Loading palettes (I've started a [project](https://github.com/1j01/palette.js/) for this)
+* Rotate image by arbitrary angle
+* Alternate themes (You can already style it like any website with browser extensions like Stylebot or Stylish)

 #### A lot of stuff isn't done yet:

 * Magnification
 * Free-Form Selection
 * A few menu items
+* Shape styles on most of the shape tools
 * [A lot of stuff](TODO.md)

 One thing that may not be doable is full clipboard support.